 The assessments are for individuals who don’t hold a high school diploma and offer them the chance to earn an equivalent credential.

-The GED® (General Education Development) exam has four individual modules (subtests) in math, science, literacy, and social studies.
+The GED® (General Education Development) exam has four individual modules (subtests) in

 You can complete these four subtests one at a time.
 You don’t have to sit for the entire GED battery in one take.

 HiSET® testing is done through five subtests that can be taken separately as well.
 The Literacy section comes with separate writing and reading tests.

 The HiSET exam can be taken on a computer or on paper, while the GED is entirely computer-formatted.

 The Adult Education program in Ohio is called ASPIRE.